-Org has sophisticated mapping capabilities to find all entries satisfying certain criteria.
-Internally, this functionality is used to produce agenda views, but there is also an API that can be used to execute arbitrary functions for each or selected entries.
-The main entry point for this API is:
+Org has sophisticated mapping capabilities for finding entries.
+Org uses this functionality internally for generating agenda views.
+Org also exposes an API for executing arbitrary functions for each selected entry.
+The API’s main entry point is:

-FUNCis a function or a Lisp form.
-The function will be called without arguments, with the cursor positioned at the beginning of the headline.
-The return values of all calls to the function will be collected and returned as a list.
+‘FUNC’ is a function or a Lisp form.
+With the cursor positioned at the beginning of the headline, call the function without arguments.
+Org returns an alist of return values of calls to the function.

 org-agenda-skip-function, so whenever the function returns t, FUNC will not be called for that entry and search will continue from the point where the function leaves it